milofultz/tinybrainfans/wiki/Programming/git/git.md

 Add files you want to commit: `git add {file or folder name}`.
 You can also add all by using `git add .`, but this is not recommended, as you don't want to add all unless you are POSITIVE it doesn't contain cruft or unwanted changes, which is rarely the case.
 An easy way to check what has changed in your files since last commit is to use the `--patch` flag.

+### `--intent-to-add`

+Using this flag will let you track files without adding their contents to staging.
+This is useful especially with using the `--patch` flag below on new or currently untracked files.
+This flag can also be shortened to `-N`.

+For example, if you were already tracking `file1` and refactoring part of `file1` into `file2`, you would normally not be able to commit only *part* of `file2`.
+By first using `git add --intent-to-add/-N file2`, the file would now be *tracked* but not yet *staged*.
+From here, you could use `--patch` and continue by adding portions at a time.[14]

 ### `--patch`

 Add only portions of a file as 'hunks': `git add --patch/-p {file or folder name}` (file or folder is optional).
 This will prompt you with options: